thegooddocsproject/website-hugo/content/en/docs/glossaries/status.md

 ---
-title: "Glossaries Status"
+title: "Sharable glossaries status"
 linkTitle: "Status"
 menu:
-  glossary:
+  glossaries:
     weight: 130
 draft: true
 ---

-## Spacer 1

-## Spacer 2

-# Status of sharable glossaries

 We kicked off the sharable glossary project in mid-2020, and by January 2022 we have: